mpschumann/mpschumann.github.io/_pages/about.md

   - /about.html
 ---

 Hello there, I am a Ph.D. candidate at [Hertie School's Centre for International Security](https://www.hertie-school.org/en/research/faculty-and-researchers/profile/person/schumann).
 I study the intersection of communication technology, state repression, and political violence.
-My dissertation examines internet legislation in authoritarian regimes.
+My dissertation examines cyber legislation in authoritarian regimes.
 Please do not hesitate to reach out to me if you have any questions or would like to get in touch!

 # <i class="fas fa-book-open"></i> Publications
 - Gohdes, Anita R., Koh, Allison W. & Schumann, Maurice P. (2026).
 [Digital Authoritarianism](https://www.degruyterbrill.com/document/doi/10.1515/9783111298559-005/html), in *Handbook of Political Control*, eds.
 Jennifer Earl and Jessica Maves Braithwaite, De Gruyter, pp. 75-89.